How to Find Book Donations in Your Community

 No. We do not have the capacity to do so.
 It is prohibitively expensive to send large quantities of books through the mail.
 If you are a prison official looking for books for your library or program, please see our tips for finding books in your community.

-Michigan and Maryland do not allow us to mail books to state prisons.
+Michigan does not allow us to mail books to state prisons.
 Illinois is served exclusively by the amazing Urbana-Champaign Books to Prisoners program so we opted not to serve that state.
 Nevada requires books to be mailed first class which is not in our budget.
 Texas and California combined hold 1/5 of the US prison population.
 We do not have the capacity to serve that many additional people.
 Other books-to-prisoners groups serve the states we do not serve.
 See our list of other “Books to Prisoners” programs to find one.